tom-seddon/beeblink/docs/fs.md

 On a Master 128 it will also install temporary filing system entries for `DISC` and `DISK` (which will just be ignored if the DFS is also present).

-(When active, the `BeebLink` startup banner will include an additional message to remind you.)

 # Non-standard errors